Lambda-Renormalized Einstein-Schrodinger Theory

 "Einstein-Schrodinger theory using Newman-Penrose tetrad formalism",

-"Lambda-Renormalized Einstein-Schrodinger theory with spin-0 and spin-1/2 sources",
+"Lambda-Renormalized Einstein-Schrodinger theory with spin-0 and spin-1/2 sources".

 Here are some of my presentations on this topic:

-Shifflett_Dissertation_Presentation.ppt - given 22 April 2008 at Washington University.
+Shifflett_Dissertation_Presentation.ppt - given 22 April 2008 at Washington University,

-Non-Abelian_LRES.pdf - given 13 April 2008 at the April APS meeting.
+Non-Abelian_LRES.pdf - given at the

-Einstein_Schrodinger.pdf - given 15 April 2007 at the April APS meeting.
+Einstein_Schrodinger.pdf - given at the

 shifflett_james_win.pdf - given 17 Nov 2006 at the 16th Midwest Relativity Meeting.